raul23/testing-datasets/README.rst

    Pandas course since the FIFA dataset can be downloaded directly from the course's notebook.

-You need to change the following paths in the file:
+You need to change the following paths in the script:

 - ``input_fifa_filepath``: the path to the dataset *FIFA Soccer Rankings International Men's Ranking (August 1993 - June 2018)* which can be downloaded